In Today’s Shifting Market, CSP Sales Strategies Are Critical For Growth

 Before continuing the sales process, you’ll want to confirm that you’re working with the right people.
-It is critical to distinguish between the decision makers and influencers contributing to the buying decision.
+It is critical for communication service providers to distinguish between the decision makers and influencers contributing to the buying decision.
 A decision maker is the person that can sign the paperwork for the business, while an influencer can persuade the decision.

 Questions to ask to confirm these roles:

 - Is there anyone else we should invite to the meeting?